-Postoperative intra-abdominal collections using a sodium hyaluronate-carboxymethylcellulose (HA-CMC) barrier at the time of laparotomy for uterine or cervical cancers.
+Postoperative intra-abdominal collections using a sodium hyaluronate-carboxymethylcellulose (HA-CMC) barrier at the time of laparotomy for uterine or cervical cancers

 A prior analysis of patients undergoing laparotomy for ovarian malignancies at our institution revealed an increased rate of intra-abdominal collections using HA-CMC film during debulking surgery.
 The primary objective of the current study was to determine whether the use of HA-CMC is associated with the development of postoperative intra-abdominal collections in patients undergoing laparotomy for uterine or cervical malignancies.

 We retrospectively identified all laparotomies performed for these malignancies from 3/1/05 to 12/31/07.
 We identified cases involving the use of HA-CMC via billing records and operative reports.
 Intra-abdominal collections were defined as localized intraperitoneal fluid accumulations in the absence of re-accumulating ascites.
 We noted incidences of intra-abdominal collections, as well as other complications.
 Appropriate statistical tests were applied using SPSS 15.0.